-ConvertKit* – This year I finally made the leap from my previous email service to ConvertKit.
+ConvertKit* – In 2017, I made the leap from my previous email service to ConvertKit.
 I could go on about CK and email marketing all day, but the best thing to know about CK is their super special abilities to automate your emails and tag subscribers.
 Wanna set up to where new subscribers automatically get a special series of welcome emails?
 Or customers automatically get a coupon code to encourage repeat buys?
 Use CK’s automation for this.
 Want to send an email to just those who bought a certain item?
 Or to everyone EXCEPT those who bought this item?
 Use CK’s awesome tagging ability for this.
 The possibilities are endless, and CK allows you to save time, set up awesome sales funnels, and best of all – NOT ANNOY YOUR SUBSCRIBERS!

 I’m all about scheduling my social media.
 As much social media as possible actually.
 The more my business has grown, the more time I’ve spent in the black hole that is Facebook/IG/Pinterest, and I’ve (very, very) slowly learned that in order to actually be productive, I need to schedule some of that social media time.
 I do this with the help of three very awesome tools.

-TailWind* – TailWind is what I swear by for scheduling my pins to Pinterest.
+Tailwind* – Tailwind is what I swear by for scheduling my pins to Pinterest.
 It’s super economical and I don’t have to spend time pinning all day!
 I love the visual queue of my scheduled pins so I can make sure I’m pinning a good mix of self-promotional pins AND other people’s awesome content.
 It uses special analyzers (that’s my official term) to tell me the best times/days to pin for max exposure.
 My two favorite features – 1) creating “board groups” to schedule to multiple boards all at once, and 2) the interval feature that allows me to schedule the same pin over a longer span of time, rather than pinning the same thing to 10 boards right at once.